microsoft/azurelinux/toolkit/docs/building/dedicated_guides/build_images.md

 This document details building images in the core repo.
 Most people should start with [CBL-MarinerTutorials](https://github.com/microsoft/CBL-MarinerTutorials).
 This is the correct way to build custom images for Mariner.
 Continue here only if you care about building the `.spec` files present in the core repo, and then converting those `.rpm` packages into an image.

-> This guide will follow [Building Packages](./build_packages.md) guide almost exactly since the primary reason to build image in the core repo is to take advantage of bleeding edge, unpublished packages.
-If you don't need this, consider looking at [CBL-MarinerTutorials](https://github.com/microsoft/CBL-MarinerTutorials).
+> This guide will follow [Building Packages](./build_packages.md) guide almost exactly since the primary reason to build images in the core repo is to take advantage of bleeding edge, unpublished packages.
+If you do not need this, consider looking at [CBL-MarinerTutorials](https://github.com/microsoft/CBL-MarinerTutorials).

 However sometimes building quickly in any repo is valuable, the next section will show how to use the core repo in a similar way to what is described in the tutorials repo.